Skip to content

 What's In It

 Pick up any bamboo toothbrush and try to find out what’s holding the bristles in.
 It won’t be on the packaging.
 It’s almost never on the product page.
 The answer, for the vast majority, is epoxy resin, polyurethane, or a hot-melt adhesive — six different petroleum-derived polymers across the industry.
 The safety data sheets for these adhesives evaluate skin contact and accidental ingestion.
 But your mouth lining is not skin.
-The buccal mucosa is 40–60× more permeable (Shojaei, 1998), non-keratinised, with direct vascular access.
+The buccal mucosa is up to 4000× more permeable than skin (Shojaei, 1998), non-keratinised, with direct vascular access.
 It’s why nitroglycerin tablets go under your tongue.
 It’s why sublingual medications work in minutes.
 And it’s the tissue that contacts your toothbrush adhesive for 2–4 minutes, at 37°C, at pH 6.5–7, twice a day, for years.
-That exposure profile — chronic, oral mucosal, in conditions that accelerate polymer leaching — has never been the subject of a safety study for any toothbrush adhesive.
-Our pressure-fitting eliminates all six.

 What We Left Out

-7 substances we don't use.
+What we don't use.

 The Boar Bristle Toothbrush is free from Nylon-6 bristles, Epoxy resin (BADGE), Polyurethane glue and Hot-melt adhesive (EVA / PUR / SIS) and 3 other substances.
 Each exclusion is explained below with the reason.